concon2015/Book-Reviews/Learn PowerShell in a Month of Lunches/cheatsheet.md

 ### Positional Parameters

-* Don’t need to provide parameter name as long as all positional paremeters are in the right order
+* Don’t need to provide parameter name as long as all positional parameters are in the right order

 ```
 Get-Help Get-Process -full